 - Lack of adequate clean diapers can lead to severe diaper rash and excessive crying that, when coupled with the stress of living in need, can lead to child abuse.

 How will CYP be distributing diapers and wipes that are purchased/received?

 We know that these are hard times for families in our community, and we at CYP want to help.
-During this event, Dare County families received free diapers to help with their diapering needs.
-While supplies last, diaper sizes available are newborn to size 6, with a limit of two packs per family.
+During our diaper drive-thru/pick-up events, Dare County families will receive FREE diapers to help with their diapering needs.
+While supplies last, diaper sizes available are newborn to size 6, with a limit of two packs per family at each event.